 Why use a cash advance?

-Even though there are a lot of costs associated with a credit card cash advance, you may still want to consider one in certain situations.
+Even though there are a lot of costs and high interest rates associated with a credit card cash advance, you may still want to consider one in certain situations.

 If you’re traveling in a foreign country and you haven’t notified your bank of your travels, you could end up stranded without access to local currency.
 If it suspects fraudulent activity, your bank may put a hold on your checking or savings account, leaving you disconnected from your cash.
-Usually, you can clear this up with a simple phone call, but you might not have access to cell service or international calling, or you may have trouble connecting with a bank representative due to a time difference.
-As long as your credit card hasn’t also been blocked, you could use it to take out a cash advance.
+Usually, you can clear this up with a simple phone call, but you might not have access to cell service or international calling, or you may have trouble connecting with a bank representative because of a time difference.
+As long as your credit card hasn’t also been blocked, you could use it to take out a cash advance in a pinch.

-You may also decide on a cash advance in other cash-only situations, say, if you’re short on rent and your landlord doesn’t accept credit cards.
+You may also decide on a cash advance in other cash-only situations, say, if you’re short on rent and your landlord doesn’t accept credit cards, or if you find yourself in an emergency situation that requires cash immediately.

 Alternatives to a cash advance